Foodstruct Nutrition Search | Diet Analysis | Food Comparison | Glycemic Index Chart | Insulin Index Chart | Blog | Subscribe | Sign Up

 Brown sugar is usually produced by adding molasses to refined white sugar.
 As a sweetener, it naturally consists primarily of carbohydrates - 98%, to be precise.

-The exact measurement of the glycemic index of brown sugar has not yet been carried out.
+The exact measurement of brown sugar's glycemic index has not yet been carried out.
 However, we can look at the glycemic indices of its two main components, white sugar, and molasses, to get an idea of how it affects blood glucose levels.

 Refined white sugar consists of sucrose, which has a glycemic index of 65±4 (1).
 Sucrose is also the main carbohydrate found in brown sugar.
 However, as molasses possesses properties reducing the glycemic index (2), the GI of brown sugar is lower than that of white sugar (3).